cran-task-views/Agriculture/Agriculture.md

 -   *Epidemiology Simulation*: Stochastic disease modelling of plant pathogens incorporating spatial and genetic information can be done with `r pkg("landsepi")`.
 The package `r pkg("ascotraceR")` can simulate an Ascochyta blight infection in a chickpea field following the model developed by Diggle ([2022](https://doi.org/10.1094%2FPHYTO.2002.92.10.1110)).

--   `r github("chgigot/epiphy")` is a toolbox for analyzing plant disease epidemics.
+-   `r pkg("epiphy")` is a toolbox for analyzing plant disease epidemics.
 It provides a common framework for plant disease intensity data recorded over time and/or space.

 -   `r pkg("epifitter")` provides functions for analysis and visualization of plant disease progress curve data.